aknopov/websocket-simulator/README.md

     assertFalse(clientSimulator.hasErrors());
 }
 ```
-## Noteworthy points
+## Notes
-- <u>Server simulator does not allow multiple connections.</u> Scenario is "played" sequentially in a dedicated thread.
+- <ins>Server simulator does not allow multiple connections.</ins> Scenario is "played" sequentially in a dedicated thread
+  called "ClientSimulator" or "ServerSimulator".
 - `SessionConfig` - server configuration class containing context path, idle timeout and buffer size.
 - `WebSocketMessage` - base class of text and binary messages.
-- `ProtocolUpgrade` - available in server protocol validators.
+- `ProtocolUpgrade` - available only in server protocol validators.
 Contains connection request URL, query parameters, headers
-  as well as the response status (such as HTTP-101).
+  along with response status code (such as HTTP-101).
 - `ValidationException` - exception thrown when validation fails.
 - `Event` - result of execution scenario act or validation.
 Contains event type (including `ERROR`) and optional description.
 - Simulator records all scenario acts, validation and timeout failures.
   Full list of events is available with `WebSocketSimulator::getHistory()` call.
-- Scenario failures are created by validators or timeouts.
-List of errors can be requested with
+- List of errors can be filtered from other events with call of `WebSocketSimulator::getErrors`.
-  `WebSocketSimulator::getErrors` call.
   Simple check for errors can be done with `WebSocketSimulator::hasErrors`.
-- Both client and server scenarios are run in a separate thread called either "ClientSimulator" or "ServerSimulator"
 - `Scenario::perform` method can be used to create control points in scenario timeline.
 For example -
 ```java
 CountDownLatch controlPoint = new CountDownLatch(1);